Keeping Kids Active Safe Engaged Healthy

 Summer Soccer Camps beginAll camps are socially distanced, no physical contact

 Camp ALEX launchesASA launches a multi sport and activity camp for kids ages 5-12.
 And, Futsal Ball Mastery kicks off.

 School+ launchesASA launches an outdoor learning lab experience to provide virtual school support to kids in grades K-5th.

 All in-person league play resumesRec League, Tots, Academy, Ball Mastery, Junior Academy and Adult League all proceed with safety protocols — masks, social, distancing, health checks & more

 FutsalFutsal ID kicks off, OUTDOORS!

 In 2020 we committed to keeping kids ACTIVE!
-Once the pandemic put a pause on in-person programming ASA got creative to keep kids moving.
+Once the pandemic put a pause on in-person programming ASA got creative.
 We stayed active via Zoom and later in the year we launched two new programs to give kids opportunities to MOVE, INTERACT, LEARN, & GROW.

-The new programs, Camp ALEX & School+, allowed us to keep kids active in a safe environment and offer support to working parents.
+The new programs, Camp ALEX & School+, allowed kids to learn, play and exercise in a safe environment while giving much-needed support to working parents.

 Keeping Kids Active